ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Compatibility

-Tested and working on Cinnamon version 3.0.7.
+Tested and working on Cinnamon version 3.0.7 (stable and nightly).

 ## Added options/features